Sunday, January 23, 2011

 Ten’s Biographical Information

 Ten’s first encounter with notoriety came the day of his birth.
 His mother would often tell how he entered this world in the wee hours of the morning on Pentecost Sunday (June 8, 1930), while a severe thunderstorm raged and ravaged the countryside.
 Ten was born a blue baby gasping for air.
 A thin membranous veil—locally believed to signify the gift of second sight—covered his face.
 This took place in the isolated, rural area of Marienberg in the province Overijssel in the Netherlands.
-That very same night, two heifers were struck by lightening within a mile’s distance from the ten Broeke home, and killed.
+That very same night, two heifers were struck and killed by lightning within a mile’s distance from the ten Broeke home.

 Throughout his career Jan ten Broeke has been known and recognized by his simple nom de brosse, “Ten”.